Shiroechi/CSharp-Checksum/README.md

 ## To do
 * Compare file with hash value from text file
-* more hash function
+* More hash function
-* hash multiple file
+* Hash multiple file

 ## Build with
 * [Visual Studio 2019](https://visualstudio.microsoft.com/downloads/)